-Please see the Orientations & Time Trials information page for the 2020 CPAT testing dates.
+Please see the Orientation & Time Trials page for the current CPAT testing schedule.

 The CPAT testing process (to include 2 orientations and 2 time trials) is $165.00 payable by cash, cashier’s check or check (made out to: West Allis Fire Department).
 See the Registration and Payment page for additional CPAT payment information.